DagSonsteboSB/cloudstack-docs/rtd/source/concepts.rst

 -  Public.
 Public traffic is generated when VMs in the cloud access the Internet.
 Publicly accessible IPs must be allocated for this purpose.
+   In a basic zone the public IP addresses are only presented to the public interface on a firewall or load balancer device.
 End users can use the CloudStack UI to acquire these IPs to implement NAT between their guest network and the public network, as described in Acquiring a New IP Address.

 -  Storage.
 While labeled "storage" this is specifically about secondary storage, and doesn't affect traffic for primary storage.
-This includes traffic such as VM templates and snapshots, which is sent between the secondary storage VM and secondary storage servers.
+This includes traffic such as copying VM templates and snapshots, which is sent between the secondary storage VM and secondary storage servers.
-   CloudStack uses a separate Network Interface Controller (NIC) named storage NIC for storage network traffic.
+   CloudStack uses a separate storage NIC for storage network traffic.
    Use of a storage NIC that always operates on a high bandwidth network allows fast template and snapshot copying.
 You must configure the IP range to use for the storage network.